-Using Bipolar Ranges (Pointer Method) for D2-240, D2-250-1, D2-260 and D2-262 CPUs
+Using Bipolar Ranges (Pointer Method) for the DL240, DL250-1 and DL260 CPUs

 Some additional logic is needed with bipolar ranges to determine whether the value being returned represents a positive voltage or a negative voltage.
 For example, the direction of a motor may be needed to be known.
-With the D2-240 or D2-250 CPU, the last input cannot be used to show the sign for each channel (X37 in the previous examples).
-This is because the D2-240, D2-250-1, D2-260 and D2-262 reads all eight channels in one scan.
+With the DL240/250 CPU, the last input cannot be used to show the sign for each channel (X37 in the previous examples).
+This is because the DL240/250-1/260 reads all eight channels in one scan.
 Therefore, if X37 were used, the last channel read would just be monitored and the sign would not be able to be determined for the previous channels.
-A simple solution is if the value read is greater than or equal to 8001, the value is negative.
+A simple solution is if the value read is greater than or equal to 8001 the value is negative.